danielleDekker/getting-and-cleaning-data-asssigment/README.md

 2. Download the data set, https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 3. Unzip the data set into a directory
 4. Load RStudio and set your working directory using setwd("\<dir\>")
-5. Load the R script using source("run_analysis.txt")
+5. Load the R script using source("run_analysis.R")
-6. Run the R script using run_analysis() to obtain a file called tidy_dataset.txt.
+6. Run the R script using run_analysis() to obtain a file called tidy_dataset.txt. (which will be written to your work directory)